A Small Edge That Translates to Big Gains

 - 4 mg of zeaxanthin combined with 25 mg of fat soluble vitamin C

-- Increases central macula protection from UV damage
+- Supports central macula protection

-- Supports neural tissue and the immune system
+- Supports neural tissue structure / function.

 - 180 capsule count per bottle